 On the front panel of the decoder box is a knob for adjusting the sensitivity of the shutter to beam events.
-The rationale is that one occasionally will get false triggers of in-beam activity-especially in crowded airspace.
-The window function and DC (directional clear) function significantly reduce the frequency of such events, but they still happen.
-In the uncrowded airspace over Mauna Kea, the likelihood of false triggers is reduced, but probably not to zero.
+The rationale is that TBAD occasionally will report false triggers of in-beam activity-especially in crowded airspace-due to signal overlap and multipath reflections.
+The window function and DC (directional clear) lookback function significantly reduce the frequency of such events, but they still happen.
 We therefore have the option to require multiple occurrences per count interval (10 seconds) in order to shutter the laser.
+We call this knob "NB" for number of beam events, or more phonetically, in-beam (NB) events.

 The count interval is set to be the same as the shutter closure interval of 10 s.
-The adjustment knob on the front of the decoder box (Figure 11) specifies how many beam events must be accumulated within this sliding interval in order to cause the shutter to close.
+The adjustment knob on the front of the decoder box (Figure 13) specifies how many beam events must be accumulated within this sliding interval in order to cause the shutter to close.
 At its minimum setting (zero), the shutter will always be closed, regardless of signal activity.
 This provides a way to manually test shutter activation.
 At "each event," (one), the shutter will close any time it classifies an event as being "in-beam."
 From there, higher numbers correspond to more stringent requirements for shutter closure.
-For instance, at the pictured setting of 20, one would need to see 20 "in-beam" events in the last 10 seconds in order to shutter the laser.
+For instance, at a setting of 20, one would need to see 20 "in-beam" events in the last 10 seconds in order to shutter the laser.